Bahrain to Buy Mobile TOW-RF Missiles

 (click to view full)

-May 11/12: The LA Times reports that the USA is reportedly resuming some weapon sales to Bahrain, which were suspended in October 2011 after Bahrain and Saudi Arabia crushed civil unrest.
-The weapons reportedly include air-to-air missile and ammunition, but not HMMWVs or anti-tank missiles.
+May 11/12: Still blocked.
+The USA is reportedly resuming some weapon sales to Bahrain, which were suspended in October 2011 after Bahrain and Saudi Arabia crushed civil unrest.
+The weapons reportedly include air-to-air missile and ammunition, but not HMMWVs or anti-tank missiles. from the US Department of State:

 Sept 14/11: The US Defense Security Cooperation Agency announces [PDF] the Government of Bahrain’s formal request to buy 44 HMMWV jeeps equipped with TOW missile launchers, and accompanying missiles.
 Bahrain already uses the TOW as its Army’s main anti-armor weapon, but these will be a new variant.
 While the name is “Tube-launched Optically-tracked Wire-guided” (TOW) Missiles,” the new models don’t uncoil a wire behind them, relying instead on encrypted radio guidance.
 Even so, if the sale goes through, it won’t require any additional US government or contractor personnel to help.